 - Seizures.

 Some people with this disorder experience only mild symptoms like a cough or headache when exposed to obvious triggers like cleaning products.
-Others experience severe symptoms when exposed to low levels of chemicals that most people would not even notice.
+Others experience severe symptoms like anaphylaxis when exposed to low levels of chemicals that most people would not even notice.
 Even dried paint can cause symptoms in those experiencing severe forms of chemical sensitivity.

 While people can develop chemical sensitivities from low-level exposures, people who have been exposed to high levels of toxic chemicals are especially at risk.
 Firefighters, rescue workers, construction workers, miners, and industrial workers are exposed to the levels of chemicals that can cause future problems.